Fordham-EDM-Lab/CGAN/README.md

 data.defineWorkingColumns(finalGradeInClassColumn, classDefiningColumn, courseNumberAndTerm, studentIdColumn, classMajorColumn)
 ```

-See the example file for simple usage.
+See the demo file for example usage.